 Lake Superior Railroad Museum

-The Lake Superior Railroad Museum, now celebrating the 50th Anniversary season, is located in the historic Duluth Union Depot.
-The Museum is seeking a full-time museum curator to join the management team.
+The Lake Superior Railroad Museum, is located in the historic Duluth Union Depot, and is recognized as one of the best and most established Railroad Museum institutions in the world.
+The Museum is seeking a full-time Assistant Curator to join the museum team.
 This is an in-person job only (telecommuting is not available).

 This is a salaried position, and pay is commensurate with experience.
 This full-time position comes with company sponsored BCBS Healthcare, which family members can be included on at employee’s expense, a 401k retirement plan with 5% contribution, paid sick leave, and paid PTO.
 Free parking and free train rides are an added perk!